GramAddict/bot/README.md

 ---

-> **Disclaimer**<a name="disclaimer" />: This project comes with no gurantee or waranty.
+> **Disclaimer**<a name="disclaimer" />: This project comes with no gurantee or warranty.
 You are responsible for whatever happens from using this project.
 It is possible to get soft or hard banned by using this project if you are not careful.